martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 containing the aliased version number accordingly.

-Servers generate the Retry Integrity Tag of a Retry Packet using the procedure in Section 5.8 of {{QUIC-TLS}}.
+Servers generate the Retry Integrity Tag of a Retry Packet using the procedure in Section 5.8 of {{RFC9001}}.
 However, for aliased versions, the secret key K uses the first 16 octets of the aliased salt instead of the key provided in the specification.